 This website is designed to overcome such misconceptions and ambiguous connotations.
 It describes and shares the work of three researchers with career backgrounds as teachers, administrators, university professors and researchers who have prioritized the professional learning community as our primary research for over 20 years.

 If professional educators agree that the purpose of schools is student learning, they must also acknowledge that the most critical factor in whether students learn well is quality teaching.
 Quality teaching is increased or improves through continuous professional learning that targets the needs of students.
 The most productive context for the continuous learning of professionals is the professional learning community (PLC).
-Many schools believe they have established PLCs, but in reality they have not.

 This website is intended to clarify the concept of a PLC in the minds of those who are interested in learning more, and who want to work toward developing strong PLC schools, supported by their districts.